EMitchell44/EMitchell44/README.md

 - 👋 Hi, I’m @EMitchell44
 - 👀 I’m interested in ... web development, computer science.
 - 🌱 I’m currently learning ...
-JavaScript.
+Embedded Engineering and Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...